The h-principle fails for prelegendrians in corank 2 fat distributions: Prelegendrian stabilization

+\begin{remark} Do note that we have not yet shown \cref{thm:PrelegendrianStabilization}, i.e. that prelegendrian stabilization is always possible.
+The reason is that we have not yet established that a co-real $N$ can always be found.
+We do this in the next section. \end{remark}

-\begin{remark} Even though the Legendrian lift of the prelegendrian stabilization is independent of the choice of co-real submanifold (by the $h$-principle of \cref{thm:h-principle_loose_leg}), it is unclear whether the stabilized prelegendrian satisfies an h-principle as well.
+\begin{remark} Even though the Legendrian lift of the prelegendrian stabilization is independent of the choice of co-real submanifold (by Murphy's $h$-principle, \cref{thm:h-principle_loose_leg}), it is unclear whether the stabilized prelegendrian satisfies an h-principle as well.
 It is an open question whether prelegendrian stabilization depends on the choice of co-real submanifold $N$. \end{remark}